 There is no criminal case more sensitive or consequences more serious than when a person loses their life.
-Depending on the severity of the allegations, murder or aggravated murder charges, which are considered first-degree felonies, are punishable by up to $25,000 in fines and life in prison and the death penalty in the most serious circumstances.
+Depending on the severity of the allegations, aggravated murder charges, which are considered first-degree felonies, are punishable by up to $25,000 in fines and life in prison or the death penalty in the most serious circumstances.

-Simply put, if you are convicted of murder or aggravated murder, at a minimum, it will be on your criminal background for the rest of your life.
+If you are convicted of aggravated murder, it will be on your criminal background for the rest of your life.
 No matter what the circumstances were in your case, your life will never be the same.
-Therefore, it is critical that you have an experienced aggravated murder attorney by your side to navigate the legal process on your behalf.
+It is critical that you have an experienced aggravated murder attorney by your side to navigate the legal process on your behalf.
 Contact our Columbus aggravated murder attorneys at Luftman, Heck & Associates right away if you’ve been charged with aggravated murder.

-The Columbus Criminal Defense team will take an aggressive and comprehensive approach when representing clients charged murder or aggravated murder.
-First and foremost, we will figure out what mistakes the police or detectives made during their investigation, whether your arrest was lawful, if there were any problems in the collection, storage or testing of evidence and any other legal issues that can be raised on your behalf.
+First and foremost, an aggravated murder attorney will figure out what mistakes the police or detectives made during their investigation, whether your arrest was lawful, if there were any problems in the collection or testing of evidence, and any other legal issues that can be raised on your behalf.

-An aggravated murder lawyer at Luftman, Heck & Associates will request discovery from the prosecutor and by conducting our own investigation.
-The discovery will generally consist of police reports, additional investigative notes, lab reports and potentially video or audio.
+An aggravated murder lawyer at Luftman, Heck & Associates will request discovery from the prosecutor and conduct an investigation.
+The discovery will generally consist of police reports, additional investigative notes, lab reports, and potentially any videos or audio tapes.

-Our investigation will consist of going to the scene, interviewing all witnesses and potentially hiring a private detective for further investigation.
-As our client, you will receive a copy of everything received from the prosecutor and our investigation for your review
+The investigation will consist of going to the scene, interviewing all witnesses, and potentially hiring a private detective for further investigation.
+As a client of our firm, you will receive a copy of everything received from the prosecutor and our investigation for your review.

 If you were under 18 years old when you committed the crime, or if you are judged to be mentally incompetent, you will not face the death penalty.